 During the drive, Aliya sees some girls hawking and she envies their freedom.
 She fees they are free to go around, meet people and have fun but her father cautions her, explaining that things don’t always seem like how they look.
 Though Aliya is born into a comfortable home, she isn’t allowed the freedom of going wherever she likes.

-On the other hand, the girls hawking on the streets may seem free and may be having fun, in Mr. Bello’s words ‘they would not mind trading places’ with Aliya in air-conditioned car.
+On the other hand, the girls hawking on the streets may seem free and maybe having fun, in Mr. Bello’s words ‘they would not mind trading places’ with Aliya in an air-conditioned car.
 Then, another disparity that exists between rich and poor children is the fact that rich children are naturally expected to do better in life because they have all the comfort in the world.

 However, the zeal, willingness, determination and desire to become great which propels some poor children is usually enough to make them eventually great.